PrinceP/legendary-octo-goggles/README.md

 ### **Workflow**

-1. Land vehicle robots to collect recordings of a particular stack.
+1. Land vehicle bot to collect recordings of a particular stack in the field.

-2. Recording to done in one direction, only front of stack will be neccessary.
+2. Recording to done in one direction, only front of stack will be necessary.

-2. Only one stack of pipes should be taken for each recording.
+3. Only one stack of pipes should be taken for each recording.
+This ensures that the type of pipe is different for different templates.

-2. Take the key frames from each part of recording.(Where the pipe front is visible, at least 10 images for each recording)
+4. Take the key frames from each part of recording.(Where the pipe front is visible, we need to cover all possible types of covering on pipes here)

-2. Develop templates of each pipe: Circular region template, With tag or cap  template.
+5. Develop templates of each pipe: Circular region template - with tag or cap or normal.

-2. Identify each count of each image in the scene by putting a number.
+6. Identify each count of each image in the scene by putting a number on each template.

-2. Now keep adding count as the video runs in one direction.

-2. *For new recording if, the old templates can be used then the accuracy of model increases over time*
+7. For new recording if, the old templates can be used then the accuracy of model increases over time

+Deployment is made on an android app.
+Now we can just walk around the pipe field in a given direction and it will detect the stack with the given count.
+The idea is that we are given with list of detections in one direction, and the app should keep a track of detections.

+Final count = Number of detections * Template count